spxbhuhb/z2-pre/README.md

 Libraries for Kotlin Multiplatform development

+## IMPORTANT

-**IMPORTANT** While we shared these libraries with the community we do not guarantee backward compatibility nor timely resolution of issues.
+While we shared these libraries with the community we do not guarantee backward compatibility nor timely resolution of issues.

+## Libraries available

 | Library                                             | Purpose                                                   |
 |-----------------------------------------------------|-----------------------------------------------------------|